 By Ross McKitrick and Elmira Aliakbari

 April 22 was Earth Day, a worldwide celebration of environmental protection.
 Canadians care about the environment, especially the quality of the air we breathe.
 According to a survey conducted in 2016 by researchers at the University of Montreal, 73 per cent of Canadians want the government to increase efforts to improve air quality and public health.
 And many commentators continue to suggest that air quality is poor and getting worse.
 But is this true?
 Simply put— no, it’s not.
 Although it may surprise many people to learn that Canada’s air quality has substantially improved over the past few decades.
+Nonetheless, people are still enquiring about dust masks.
+This is why the reviews at YotYiam have been so useful.
 Our recent study published by the Fraser Institute explains this success story.